ClearBlade/serialAdapter/readme.md

 ## ClearBlade Platform Dependencies
-The xDot adapter was constructed to provide the ability to communicate with a _System_ defined in a ClearBlade Platform instance.
+The __serial__ adapter was constructed to provide the ability to communicate with a _System_ defined in a ClearBlade Platform instance.
 Therefore, the adapter requires a _System_ to have been created within a ClearBlade Platform instance.

 Once a System has been created, artifacts must be defined within the ClearBlade Platform system to allow the adapters to function properly.
 At a minimum: